whitneyburton/portfolios/students/1511/matt_desmarteau.md

 ### Giving Feedback

-(feedback from me)
+**Feedback for Alireza Andersen**
+I had the opportunity to pair multiple times with Ali during Module 1.
+He committed significant time to meeting up at Turing during our recess over winter break to go over the projects we had done so far and class lessons that we had already gone though.
+I was very impressed with Ali’s determination to learn and understand the classwork.
+I noticed immediately that his work ethics are the top in the class.
+He holds himself to a higher standard than others and is not satisfied until he meets his own expectations.
+If he doesn’t know how to do something he will use every resource to find out.
+From calling on mentors, peers, or his own friends, his drive to find an answer has no end.
+I know that Ali will become a top programmer because his commitment to learn and his attitude to be the master of his craft.
+He has a great attitude and works hard to be the best.
+I enjoyed paring with Ali and look forward to working with him in the future.

 ### Being a Community Member

 On January 8th a group of Turing students headed down to the DSST College View Middle School Campus to teach some classes of 8th graders how to make basic web pages using HTML.
 It was quite the experience to present myself as a programmer from Turing School and help the kids make basic HTML web pages.
 I hope the experience for the kids was as rewarding as it was for me.

-#Goals
+**Goals**
--Interact with kids and pique their interest in coding and learning how to use technology in general.
+* Interact with kids and pique their interest in coding and learning how to use technology in general.
--Teach kids some basic HTML syntax and structure so they can make a web page file on their local machine that they can open in a browser.
+* Teach kids some basic HTML syntax and structure so they can make a web page file on their local machine that they can open in a browser.

 **College View Middle School** (http://www.dsstpublicschools.org/college-view-middle-school)

 ### Playing a Part

 I attended as many after school group meetups that I had time for.
 One of our classmates, Nick Weiland, put together a weekend and lunch meeting about design that I would enjoy attending and getting into discussions with my peers about how design affects technology.
 I also attended Aaron Greenspan's meetup after winter break about machine learning.
 He is exceptionally smart and I enjoyed how he broke down the math integrated into his machine learning pong program.
 Although I only attended one meetup, I really enjoyed the group that our teacher, Horrace Williams, put together for creating a Turing Crypto Currency.
-I am excited about the chance of pairing up with Turing students from other Modules on a programming project.
+I am excited about the chance of pairing up with Turing students from other Modules on a crypto currency project.

 ## Review